What? I hear you cry. The fastest cars in the world are mid-engine. All the greats of motor racing have driven mid-engine cars since the 1950s.

-Below the limit, the car may be brilliant.
+Below the limit, the car may have brilliant feel.
 But consider what happens if you are already at the limit of adhesion at the rear tyres.
-Any disturbance of the car, and the low DI number could cause an increase in the rear tyre slip angle, promote the tendency to spin.
+Any disturbance of the car, and the low DI number could cause an increase in the rear tyre slip angle, promoting the tendency to spin.

 My old formula ford was too loose when on the limit.
 With a low DI car in fast corner exits under full throttle, the car running wide and rear slip angles maxed out, you don’t have a lot of control options.
 Even if you do get the car to turn a touch tighter, the rotational inertia could cause the rear to step out.
 If you correct close to the edge of the circuit, it’s still going to leave the road.

 On gravel, the drivers can use large steering wheel movements to move the car around so they can feel the body slip angle.
+(By feeling the rotation of the car, the driver can get advance warning of impending oversteer.)
 On bitumen, you can’t do that.
 To that extent, you have less feel, less control on bitumen.

 I remember when Paddy Hopkirk and Rauno Aaltonen came out to drive at Bathurst in 1966.
-In the first practice session, they were backing the cars into Forest Elbow.
+In the first practice session, they were backing the cars into Forest Elbow, like they would do in a tarmac rally in Europe.
 Doesn’t work too good on a race circuit.
 Took them a couple of laps to work that out.